kmilogp8496/nuxt-fullstack-starter/README.md

 ## Setting up Authentication

-Create creadentials in github or google and fille your env variables with your app client ID and secrets.
+Create credentials in github or google and fill your env variables with your app client ID and secrets.

 ```
 NUXT_SESSION_PASSWORD=